KelvinTegelaar/CIPP/user-documentation/cipp/extensions/hudu.md

 1. Go to the **Hudu Organization Mapping Table.**
 2. You have two options for mapping organizations
-   - Manually pick the NinjaOne Organization from the dropdown lists and match them to the Microsoft 365 tenants.
+   - Manually pick the Hudu Company from the dropdown lists and match them to the Microsoft 365 tenants.
 Then click the Set Mappings button.
    - Select the **Automap Hudu Organizations** button.
      - This will try to match Microsoft 365 tenants where the name exactly matches in both.
 3. Click Save Mappings.